Contents

 Strategyzer

-"It's designed to be iterative.
-Map assumptions, test hypotheses, and pivot based on evidence."
+“Designed to be iterative: map assumptions, design experiments, and pivot based on evidence.”

 Ash Maurya